stacklane/docs/🗄/Article/endpoints/mustache.md

 > {.alert .is-warning .is-small}
 >
 > For special cases only.
-Stacklane already applies Cache-Control appropriate for most scenarios.
+Stacklane already applies a Cache-Control appropriate for most scenarios.

 The following client-side cache options are available for Mustache endpoints.
 Typically these options are only used in special cases.